lesliejwc/design-patterns/Observer/README.md

 ### Application

-You have an object called the subject, where whenever its state changes, you can notify other objects who want to know about the state changes (called observers), that the subject's state has changed.
+You have an object called the subject/observable, where whenever its state changes, you can notify other objects who want to know about the state changes (called observers).
 Observers may be added or removed independently at runtime.

 ### Notes

 - one-to-many dependency between objects can be defined without being tightly coupled.
+    - subject/observable updates observers through a common interface, allowing them to be loosely coupled.
+    - changing the number of observers to a subject does not require you to change any code in the subject.
+- observers do not necessarily receive updates in the same order as how they were implemented.
+- Adheres to the design principle, favour composition over inheritance.
+    - The subject keeps track its observers through a list, which is actually composition set up in runtime.
 - large monolithic design does not scale well, the more observers within the application, the less responsive it becomes.
     - implementing a one-to-many dependency between objects is an option if